letoram/arcan/README.md

 tool to browse the currently tracked and acknowledged issues and their details.

-We do check the github issues page for user communication from time to time, and append as necessary, but it is not a priority.
+We do check the github issues page for user communication from time to time, and append as necessary, but it is not a priority - and in the long term github use will be reduced to a 'dumb mirror'.

 Getting Started
 ====